Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 Vlad Calus from Planable shared with us how they managed to create a relatively new market and solve the actual problems:

 “As a team, we worked a lot in the past with brands and agencies and struggled ourselves with the issues of content, collaboration, and approvals.
-We started from the premise that we wanted to build a product that is essentially solving their problem from the group up.
+We started from the premise that we wanted to build a product that essentially solves their problem from the group up.
 That’s what resulted in Planable becoming the most visual content collaboration platform, which is our biggest advantage.”

 Competition never sleeps, that’s the reason why you shouldn’t too.